nathanielbd/blog/content/posts/algorithm-built-to-fail.md

 # Acknowledgments

-I learned this from *An Introduction to Mathematical Cryptography* by Hoffstein, Pipher and Silverman.
+I learned this from Prof Kai-wen Lan's MATH 5248 course and its textbook *An Introduction to Mathematical Cryptography* by Hoffstein, Pipher and Silverman.

 Animations are made with [ManimCE](https://www.manim.community/) and illustrations with [Figma](https://www.figma.com).